What’s Haven Kiln Park like?

 Head five minutes down the road to Tenby, however, and you’ll find a whole host of dog-friendly places to dine, as well as some amazing pubs and eateries a little further afield.
 Check out my Ruff Guide to Pembrokeshire to read more.

-ANY FOUR-LEGGED FRIENDS TO PLAY WITH?
-No, but you’re sure to meet plenty of other dogs who are on holiday too, or live nearby in Tenby.
+No, but you’re sure to meet plenty of pets who are also on holiday, or live nearby.

 Peaceful Caldey Island, a short boat ride away, also makes for a great day out.
 Home to Cistercian monks, the island is a lovely place to get away from it all.
 There are a couple of beaches to enjoy and you can also visit the old priory and lighthouse, as well as stock up on souvenirs in the shops.
 From Easter until October, boats run every 20 minutes from Tenby Harbour and cost £12 return.
 Dogs travel free.

 And, of course, don’t forget the Pembrokeshire Coastal Path which runs for 186 miles from St Dogmaels in the north to Amroth in the south.
 The stunning path takes in all kinds of landscapes from rugged clifftops to secluded coves.
 To start planning your walk, click here.

 The easy access to the beach, meeting lots of other holidaying doggos, the grassy Poppy Field and Blue Bell Field

 Being so close to Tenby, the local information available at reception, the footpath from the park to the beach

 Short self-catering breaks start from £79 for either three or four nights.
 For more information or to book, visit the Haven website here or call 0333 202 5250.